 Digital time tracking and productivity management tools can help you out here!

 These tools help you tackle all the above problems and can even create invoices automatically.

 And while there are hundreds of tools that can help you with timekeeping and productivity management, one of the best tools available today is Time Doctor.

 Time Doctor is an employee productivity management tool that makes it easy to track working hours, manage your work performance, and bill clients correctly.

-Used by large companies like Verizon and SMBs like Thrive Market, Time Doctor offers several time tracking features, productivity reports, and payroll features to generate quick and accurate invoices.
+Used by large companies and SMBs, Time Doctor offers several time tracking features, productivity reports, and payroll features to generate quick and accurate invoices.

 This way, you can keep track of every chargeable hour and generate invoices in an instant.

 All you’ve to do is track time for your work hours and deduct the non-billable work time from them.
 Time Doctor will do all the rest.